- Location: Delaware

 Enter Your Zip Code:

 The Motorcycle Operator Manual, available online using the free Adobe Reader, is very well written and covers a broad range of safety and operational topics.
-The manual is 48 pages long, compiled by the Motorcycle Safety Foundation.
+The manual is compiled by the Motorcycle Safety Foundation.

 As a motorcycle rider you will appreciate the amount of valuable information included in the manual.
 You may even encourage other drivers to read it because it will help them be safer when sharing the road with motorcycles.

 Before you climb onto a motorcycle you will need to think about your gear and equipment.
 In the manual, proper clothing and equipment is covered:

 Becoming familiar with your riding style and abilities is a topic some riders don't think about, but you will once you read about following distance and increasing your conspicuity.
 If your style is patient and relaxed then you will be safer on the road.
 Hurrying to pass or cut in front of other vehicles while riding a motorcycle, is very dangerous.